yokawasa/jsoncat/README.md

 # jsoncat
-Pretty Simple JSON Formatter Command
+Pretty Simple JSON Formatter Command.
+There are many kinds of jsoncat developed with many kinds of programming languages (see [Github](https://github.com/search?q=jsoncat)).
+This is a shell version.

 ## Usage
 You get json from a pipe to stdin like this: